-Whether it's a storage latency issue or a WAN connectivity problem, when something goes wrong with your virtual desktops, you need VDI monitoring tools to help you identify
+Whether it's a storage latency issue or a WAN connectivity problem, when something goes wrong with your virtual desktops, you need VDI monitoring tools to help you identify and smooth out the snag.

 Virtual desktop infrastructure (VDI) products have management consoles that are usually oriented more toward provisioning than toward on-going monitoring and support.
 If you want deep information for real-time support, you'll want a better management and monitoring tool.